Quantum Algorithm for Finding the Optimal Variable Ordering for Binary Decision Diagrams

 This improves upon the classical best bound $O^\ast(3^n)$~\cite{FriSup90IEEETC} on time/space complexity.
 The classical algorithm achieving this bound is a deterministic one.
 However, there are no randomized algorithms that compute an optimal variable ordering in asymptotically less time complexity as far as we know.

-It may seem somewhat restricted to assume that the function $f$ is given as its truth table, since there are other common representations of Boolean functions such as DNFs, CNFs, Boolean circuits and OBDDs.
+It may seem somewhat restricted to assume that the function $f$ is given as its truth table, since there are other common representations of Boolean functions such as DNFs, CNFs, Boolean circuits, and OBDDs.
 However, this is not the case.
-Our algorithm actually works in more general settings where the input function $f$ is given as any representation such that the value of $f$ on any specified assignment can be computed over the representation in polynomial time in $n$, such as polynomial-size DNFs/CNFs/circuits and OBDDs of any size.
-This is because, in such cases, the truth table of $f$ can be prepared in $O^\ast(2^n)$ time and the minimum OBDD is computable from that truth table with our algorithm.
+Our algorithm works without increasing the order of complexity \footnote{ Here, we consider the complexity with respect to \emph{the number of variables}.
+The complexity with respect to \emph{input size} may vary drastically.} in more general settings where the input function $f$ is given as any representation such that the value of $f$ on any specified assignment can be computed over the representation in polynomial time in $n$, such as polynomial-size DNFs/CNFs/circuits and OBDDs of any size. \footnote{Regardless of the size of input OBDD, the value of $f$ on any specified assignment can be computed in $O(n)$ time by traversing the path corresponding to the assignment from the root.} This is because, in such cases, the truth table of $f$ can be prepared in $O^\ast(2^n)$ time/space, which is negligible compared with the total time/space complexity, and the minimum OBDD is computable from that truth table with our algorithm.
 We restate \autoref{th:main_informal} in a more general form as follows.

-\begin{corollary} Let $R(f)$ be any representation of a Boolean function $f$ with $n$ variables such that the value of $f(x)$ on any given assignment $x\in \set{0,1}^n$ can be computed on $R(f)$ in polynomial time with respect to $n$.
-Then, there exists a quantum algorithm that, for a function $f\colon \set{0,1}^n\to\set{0,1}$ given as $R(f)$, produces a minimum OBDD representing $f$ together with the corresponding variable ordering in $O^\ast(\gamma^n)$ time and space with an exponentially small error with respect to $n$, where the constant $\gamma$ is at most $2.77286$.
-Possible representations as $R(f)$ are polynomial-size DNFs/CNFs/circuits and OBDDs of any size for function $f$. \end{corollary}
+\begin{corollary} Let $R(f)$ be any representation of a Boolean function $f$ with $n$ variables such that the value of $f$ on any given assignment $x\in \set{0,1}^n$ can be computed on $R(f)$ in polynomial time with respect to $n$.
+Then, there exists a quantum algorithm that, for a function $f\colon \set{0,1}^n\to\set{0,1}$ given as $R(f)$, produces a minimum OBDD representing $f$ together with the corresponding variable ordering in $O^\ast(\gamma^n)$ time and space with an exponentially small error probability with respect to $n$, where the constant $\gamma$ is at most $2.77286$.
+Possible representations as $R(f)$ include polynomial-size DNFs/CNFs/circuits and OBDDs of any size for the function $f$. \end{corollary}